mark0698/portfolio-project-1/README.md

 <h1> Read me File, Project 1<h1>
 <h2> The History of Blackrock</h2>
-<p> This is a website designed for all things Blackrock, Blackrock is a city on the southside of Cork City.
+<p> This is a  fictional website designed for all things Blackrock, Blackrock is a city on the southside of Cork City.
 This website provides insghts into the history of Blackrock, Noteable residents as well as upcoming and current events. </p>
 <img src="assets/images/responsive.png">
 <br>
 <h4><u>Content</u></h4>